apsun/RemotePreferences/README.md

 }
 ```

 2\.
-Subclass `RemotePreferenceProvider` and implement a default
+Subclass `RemotePreferenceProvider` and implement a 0-argument
 constructor which calls the super constructor with an authority
-(pick one, e.g. `"com.example.app.preferences"`) and an array of
+(e.g. `"com.example.app.preferences"`) and an array of
 preference files to expose:

 ```Java